RediSearch/RediSearch/docs/Configuring.md

 ### Default

-There is no default for index name, the other arguments have the same defaults as on [ft.create api](Commands.md#ftcreate)
+There is no default for index name, and the other arguments have the same defaults as on [ft.create api](Commands.md#ftcreate)

 ### Example